Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 • ED rings (constriction bands) are placed at the base to maintain an erection.

-These injections involve delivering medications directly into the penis.
+Penile injections for ED involve delivering medications directly into the penis.
 The medicines that can be delivered through ED injections are

 • Papaverine